Intermediate extension of Chow motives of Abelian type: The abstract theory of intermediate extensions

 of $M$, with $X \in \CC_{w \ge 0} \cap \CC_{w \le 1}$ and $Y \in \CC_{w \ge 2}$, we may assume that $M \in \CC_{w \ge 0} \cap \CC_{w \le 1}$.
 This means that $M$ is actually a cone of a morphism in $\CC_{w = 0}$:

 ($A$ and $B$ in $\CC_{w = 0}$).
 Now apply Theorem~\ref{1C} to see that $M$ is also the cone of a morphism $f^r$ in the radical.

 Claim~(b) is a special case of claim~(c).
-Using orthogonality (\emph{c.f.}\ \cite[Lemma~1.4.1~1]{Bo}), it is easy to see that any morphism $\alpha: M \to N$ can be extended to a morphism of minimal (in fact, of arbitrary) weight filtrations.
+Using orthogonality (\emph{cf.}\ \cite[Lemma~1.4.1~1]{Bo}), it is easy to see that any morphism $\alpha: M \to N$ can be extended to a morphism of minimal (in fact, of arbitrary) weight filtrations.
 The difference of two choices of extensions $(\alpha_{\le 0}^k,\alpha_{\ge 1}^k)$, $k=1,2$, makes the following diagram commute.

 Recall that both $\delta_M$ and $\delta_N$ are in the radical, Thus, both differences $\alpha_{\le 0}^2 - \alpha_{\le 0}^1$ and $\alpha_{\ge 1}^2 - \alpha_{\ge 1}^1$ factor through a morphism in $\rad_\CC$.
 The radical being an ideal, they therefore belong to $\rad_\CC$, too. \end{Proof}